FIELD SCHOOL FOUNDATION

 4. Physical damage to habitats

 Biscayne Bay habitats are also damaged directly through human activities.
 Propellers and anchors can damage seagrass beds and coral reefs, and trimming or illegal removal of mangroves may destroy vital habitat.
 Species in these ecosystems are often slow-growing, and can take decades to recover from damage that may only take a few seconds or minutes to inflict.
-What YOU can do:

 What WE can do: